It is now almost 6 years since a pioneering new community project was launched in Aldeburgh. (July 2012).

 Alternatively she can often be found on a Friday morning between 10:30-1100 at Aldeburgh Baptist church in the High street.

-The dates for this popular venture are Monday to Wednesday - 7th - 9th August
+The dates for this year's venture are Monday to Wednesday - 13th - 15th August

-It was a great success last year and enjoyed by all involved.
+It has been a great success in previous years and enjoyed by all involved.

 We look forward to another exciting event this year - for further information see contact Ali (above) or Elizabeth.